Grand Theft Auto: San Andreas

-San Andreas was criticised initially due to its "gangster" elements, which include drugs, prostitution, and murder.
-It later received additional criticism after the discovery of an interactive sex minigame, nicknamed Hot Coffee; initially cut from the game, it remained in the game code, and was discovered in both the console and Windows versions of the game.
+San Andreas was criticised initially for its "gangster" elements, which include drugs, prostitution, and murder.
+It received additional criticism after the discovery of an interactive sex minigame, nicknamed Hot Coffee.
+Although it had been cut from the game, it remained in the code, and was discovered in both the console and Windows versions.

 After the release of San Andreas, modders managed to find the unused code in the game and released unofficial patches for the Windows and Xbox (with a modchip) versions as well as a PlayStation 2 version through the use of an Action Replay code enabling the player to engage in these sexual mini-games (dubbed "Hot Coffee" in reference to a euphemism for sex used in the game).
 These mini-games were left partially intact in the game's code.
 This prompted application of an AO (Adults Only) ESRB rating to the version of the game containing the leftover code.
 Take-Two Interactive was forced to re-release the game in order to restore the M (Mature) rating.
 A class action lawsuit against Take-Two was also filed as a result of the "Hot Coffee" code.